 There are very few rappers today who can boast of having a fanbase as fiercely loyal as NBA YoungBoy.
 Blessed with a distinctive voice and the ability to balance both high-energy rapping and catchy melodies, he’s one of the most versatile artists in the game at the moment.
 Even with no real global hit single to his name, aside from the the Juice Wrld-featured “Bandit”, the Baton Rouge rapper has managed to surpass all his peers from a commercial standpoint.
 With four number one albums and six platinum releases, YoungBoy proved that all you really need at the end of the day are your fans.

 37. 21 Savage

-Albums: Savage Mode II (with Metro Boomin)
+Albums: Savage Mode II (with Metro Boomin), Her Loss (with Drake)